Rigidity of contracting map using harmonic map heat flow: introduction

 \begin{rem} We remark here that since condition (b) holds for arbitrary points and unit vector, it is equivalent to say that the minimum of weighted Ricci curvature lower bound of $g$ is larger than or equal to the maximum of the Ricci curvature of $h$. \end{rem}

-In particular, the Theorem applies when $M$ and $N$ are either $\mathbb{CP}^n$, $\mathbb{S}^n$ or more generally Einstein manifolds with positive Einstein constant.
-This has also been considered in the work of Tsai-Tsui-Wang \cite{TsaiTsuiWang2023}.
-Our method is different from the approach taken in the earlier works which is inspired by the recent work of the first named author and Tam \cite{LeeTam2022}.
+In particular, the Theorem applies when $M$ and $N$ are either $\mathbb{CP}^n$, $\mathbb{S}^n$ or more generally Einstein manifolds with positive Einstein constant, although they had been taken care by method in mean curvature flow.
+In the case of $M=N=$ $\mathbb{CP}^n$ or $\mathbb{S}^n$, we know $f$ must be an isometry because the domain is connected and target is simply connected.

+Our method is different from the approach taken in the earlier works.
+This is inspired by the recent work of the first named author and Tam \cite{LeeTam2022}.
 Instead of using mean curvature flow, we consider deformation using the harmonic map heat flow which is routine enough to treat the $\infty$-Bakry-Emery Ricci curvature (and hence the $N$-Bakry-Emery Ricci curvature).
 Notice that there exist many interesting examples of manifolds with $N$-Bakry-Emery Ricci lower bound, for instances, see \cite{WeiWylie2009}.
 The harmonic map heat flow is introduced by Eells-Sampson \cite{EellsSampson1964} which aims to deform a given map to a harmonic one.
 If the target manifold $N$ is not non-positively curved, the flow will in general form finite time singularity.
 In case the Ricci curvature of $M$ dominate that of $N$, we are able to rule out the finite time singularity under $2$-nonnegativity condition of $g-f^*h$.
 This condition is stronger than the area non-increasing but weaker than the distance non-increasing.
 More precisely, if we take $\lambda_i$ to be the singular values of $df$ with respect to $g,h$, then $2$-nonnegativity condition of $g-f^*h$ is equivalent to say that $\lambda_i^2+\lambda_j^2\leq 2$ for all distinct $i,j$.
+This contractive property is in between distance non-increasing $||df||_\infty\leq 1$ and area non-increasing $||\Lambda^2 df||_\infty\leq 1$.
 More concretely, we show that the $2$-nonnegativity condition will be preserved under the harmonic map heat flow in a similar spirit of \cite{TsuiWang2003} which avoid finite time singularity.
 In \cite{StepanovTsyganok2017}, a similar condition is considered in term of vanishing theorem for harmonic maps.

-In light of the works of Tsai-Tsui-Wang \cite{TsaiTsuiWang2023}, it is believed that the rigidity will also hold under only area non-decreasing.
-We reformulate the conjecture that has been already speculated by Tsai-Tsui-Wang in \cite{TsaiTsuiWang2023}:
+In contrast with the mean curvature flow approach, the harmonic map heat flow is considerably more linear and straight forward.
+However, it seems out of reach to handle the area non-increasing maps as it is more sensitive to $\sigma_1$ operator rather than $\sigma_n$ operator.